marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 Definitions:
 - Site: A specific camera/location.
-- Roll: An SD card of a specific location (data from a camera check).
+- Roll: An SD card of a specific site (data from a camera check).

 The naming has to adhere to these standards:
 - site_directory: alphanumeric
-- roll_directory: site name, followed by 'RX', e.g., A01_R1 (first roll of A01)
+- roll_directory: site name + _ + 'RX' where 'X' is a numeric.
+Example: A01_R1 (first roll of A01).
 - Images: arbitrary names

 ```